yahyagulshan/yahyagulshan.com/content/posts/Add-dmarc-policy-in-domain.md

 * By implementing a DMARC policy, you gain valuable insights into email traffic and protect your reputation.

-**Are you using AWS Route53 for DNS management?**📢
+**Are you using AWS Route53 for DNS management**

-Great news!
+📢 Great news!
 You can easily add a DMARC policy to your domain using Route53.
 Let's explore the steps involved:

 ### Adding a DMARC Policy in Route53:📋